 About Ngank Yira Bidi, Rottnest Island

-Ngank Yira Bidi is part of the greater Rottnest Island ‘Wadjemup Bidi'.
-The trail is a major new recreation and conservation initiative that will be implemented in sections over a six year timeframe, which started in July 2013.
-It involves the construction of a ~45km network of trails that will provide an exploratory narrative of the Island’s environment, connecting you with the beautiful natural features, abundance of wildlife and rich cultural history that the island has to offer.
-There will be five primary walks linking facets of the islands diversity.
+Ngank Yira Bidi is part of the greater Rottnest Island ‘Wadjemup Bidi' that involves a ~45km network of trails that will provide an exploratory narrative of the Island’s environment, connecting you with the beautiful natural features, abundance of wildlife and rich cultural history that the island has to offer.
+There are five primary walks linking facets of the islands diversity.
 The alignment of the trail was designed to allow walkers to hop on and off of the Islands bus services between sections.

 Ngank Yira Bidi explores many significant historic military sites as well as diverse landscapes from coastal headlands and bays, to woodlands and inland lakes.